-Configure the following information as prompted by the page:
+- Configure the following information as prompted by the page:

-Network Yes Logically isolated space that is built in Tencent Cloud.
-A VPC includes at least one subnet.
+|Network||Required||A logically isolated network space built in Tencent Cloud.
+A virtual private cloud (VPC) includes at least one subnet.
 The system provides a default VPC and subnet for each region.
-If the existing VPC or subnet does not meet your requirements, you can create a VPC or subnet in the VPC console.Note:

-- Resources in the same VPC can be shared within the private network.
+- resources in the same VPC can be shared within the private network.

 - When purchasing the CVM, ensure that the CVM and the subnet where the CVM is created have the same availability zones.